Last Minute Weekend Getaways (my favorite cheap vacations!)

 Ema Bio

-Hi, We are Ema and Chris and we've spent years on the road.
-While our website VacationIdea.com is small with under 200 pages and all the content written by just the two of us, you'll find a host of diverse and hidden vacation ideas for weekend getaways, day trips, and longer vacations, based on our personal travels.
+Hi, We are Ema and Chris and we started this website in 1999.
+While our home is in Texas, we've lived in many different places months at a time reserching travel.
+While our website VacationIdea.com is small with under 200 pages and all the content written by just the two of us, you'll find a host of diverse and hidden vacation ideas for weekend getaways, day trips in the USA, and longer vacations, based on our personal travels.
 Keeping this website small allows us to keep it up to date with our latest discoveries and photos while we travel.
 We hope that reading this inspires you to travel to our favorite hidden gems.
 Why trust us?
 We founded this site decades ago and not only are we expert road trippers, but we also work with tourism agencies to stay pluggend into the latest openings and what's new and unique in travel.
-Chris is an award-winning photographer and designer, giving our contant a visually stunning polish.
-We've received many awards and media mentions for our work.
-More about us.
+Chris is an award-winning photographer and designer, giving our contant a visual polish.
+We've received many awards and media mentions, including Forbes Best of the Web, abc6 Morning Show, UMich, 7News, WA State Department, and many others.